Model Of Care

 At EPC we actively engage with people and their families to develop a therapeutic relationship.
 We journey with them, recognising the essence of the individual as they approach death and transform or aspire to a sense of acceptance, contentedness or sacredness where possible.

-We provide a unified approach using the specialist skills and expertise of Nurses, Psychologists, Occupational Therapists, Social Workers, Massage Therapists, Pastoral Care Workers, Music Therapists, Physicians, Volunteers, to enhance and support the quality of life and improving the sense of well being for people with specialist palliative needs.
+We provide a unified approach using the specialist skills and expertise of Nurses, Psychologists, Social Workers, Massage Therapists, Pastoral Care Workers, Music Therapists, Physicians, Occupational Therapists and Volunteers, to enhance and support the quality of life and improving the sense of well being for people with specialist palliative needs.

 We work with people who have been diagnosed with a terminal condition, with little or no prospect of cure, and for whom the primary treatment goal is quality of life.
-We also work with their carers who may be a family member, friend, neighbour or significant support person.
+We work with their carers who may be a family member, friend, neighbour or significant support person.

-- The people we work with may benefit from specialist, home based palliative care in one or more of the following ways:
+The people we work with may benefit from specialist, home based palliative care in one or more of the following ways:

 - Spiritual, social or psychological support to affirm life and regard dying as a normal process

 - An interdisciplinary approach to assist the client and caregivers to cope during the stress of a life threatening illness, to live as actively as possible until death and in bereavement